simonmicro/Dear-Templates/Netdata - Server Monitoring.md

 ---
-summary: Setup, replication and some config hints
+summary: Setup, replication, notifications and some further config hints
 ---

 # Setup #